Last updated: 25 January 2021

-What you should do with your super in this challenging market environment depends on your age and how far away retirement is for you.
+What you should do with your super in challenging market environments depends on your age and how far away retirement is for you.

 Do you have 15-25 years until you retire?

-For most members, the answer to what should you do with your super now is: Do Nothing.
+For most members, the answer to what should you do with your super in response to market setbacks is: Do nothing.
 Market downturns, whatever their trigger are temporary.
 Every crisis, every downturn, every recession comes to an end bar none.
-And it is highly likely that this crisis will be no different.

-If you have 15, 25 years or more until you retire, this downturn is one of many you will likely experience during your working life.
+If you have 15, 25 years or more until you retire, the downturn we saw in 2020 is one of many you will likely experience during your working life.
 The compensation for accepting this kind of short-term market turmoil is higher long-term returns.
 And market downturns provide opportunities for Sunsuper and our investment managers to acquire assets at lower prices on behalf of members.
 That is exactly what we pay our managers to do.

 Are you approaching retirement, or already retired?